 Another one of the benefits that taking risks can have on the mind is the way that it forces you to become more creative.
 Taking risks will often put us into situations that require us to solve problems, and to solve problems we need to be creative.
 You might’ve taken the risk of setting up your own business specialising in helping other companies make the most of social media, yet you require the services of a good accountant to keep your books in order.
 Finding a creative solution to the problem, you could offer your expertise to an accountancy firm in exchange for theirs.
 Taking risks is, therefore, a great way to improve our creativity.

 Get your confidence and momentum back

 It’s the first step that is often the hardest.
 Take a bungee jump for example.
-That first step of throwing yourself off a platform with just a chord is terrifying.
-It’s also a huge risk as if said chord doesn’t work, then that’s going to hurt.
+That first step of throwing yourself off a platform with just a rope is terrifying.
+It’s also a huge risk as if said rope doesn’t work, then that’s going to hurt.
 Yet once you’ve taken the risk, trusted the rope and experienced the exhilarating thrill that comes from bouncing up and down over hundreds of feet via your ankles, you’ll be far more likely to do it again.
 You might even decide to do something like a bungee jump in every continent of the world.
 That all stems from that first risk you took which gave you confidence and momentum to grow and continue on your journey.

 Reap the positive outcomes